authorisation/discord-bot/README.md

 # discord-bot
-bot that grabs random line from text file and ends it to your DMs.
+bot that grabs random line from text file and sends it to your DMs.